Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Methods

 \subsubsection{Error in estimating number of photons}

 For estimating the error rate of photon identification, we simulate \num{E+6} events, with numbers of photons sampled randomly from their respective distributions.
-For each simulated event we simulate an energy response by sampling one value from the corresponding distribution Eq.~\ref{eq17}, and then reconstructed as above.
+For each simulated event we simulate an energy response by sampling one value from the corresponding distribution Eq.~\ref{eq16}, and then recontructing the individual photon energies as above.
 We generate a \num{6x6} confusion matrix $\mathbf{C}$, with rows representing simulated photons and columns representing assigned photons after single event pile-up reconstruction.

 The error rate of single event Bayesian decomposition of photon pile-up can be calculated from the ratio between the sum of the diagonal and the sum of all cells in confusion matrix $\mathbf{C}$: